 That is why we have focused on the use of barcodes and smartphones to provide multilingual-support, and have conducted various trial and error tests in this traffic sign design project.

 The most common barcodes worldwide are QR code and EAN codes.
 QR codes tend to be used more often by users of smartphones equipped with scanner apps.

-The drawback is that QR codes must be scanned in close proximity, so in order to scan them from several meters away, the codes must be very large.
+The drawback is that QR codes must be scanned in close proximity, so in order to scan them from several meters / feet away, the codes must be very large.

 Again, when QR codes are displayed on horizontal signs, there is considerably less space to display other information, they are distracting and ruin the overall design of the signs.